 Fox News Poll: Three top-tier candidates in West Virginia GOP Senate Primary

-Three candidates make up the top tier in West Virginia’s Republican senate nomination contest, according to a Fox News Poll released Tuesday.
+Three candidates make up the top tier in West Virginia’s Republican Senate nomination contest, according to a Fox News Poll released Tuesday.

 Congressman Evan Jenkins garners 25 percent among West Virginia likely GOP Senate primary voters, while the state’s Attorney General Patrick Morrisey receives 21 percent and businessman Don Blankenship takes third with 16 percent.
 The edge Jenkins holds over Morrisey is within the poll’s margin of sampling error, and the same is true for Morrisey’s edge over Blankenship.